Sonified/Plotbot/docs/pyspedas_code_integration.md

 2. The comparison logic for paths needs to handle the **relative path** returned by `pyspedas` and convert it to absolute if needed for internal consistency.
 3. While the case mismatch in filenames is noted, no immediate code change is needed in the file *searching* logic due to its existing case-insensitivity.
 4. The `no_update` loop strategy **is the required method** for reliably checking for local files when potentially offline.
 The standard `pyspedas` check (even with `downloadonly=True`) fails offline as it still attempts network access.
 While the initial `no_update=True` check is slightly slower than the standard check *when online and the file exists*, its offline reliability is essential for Plotbot's intended use cases.
+5. The successful variable comparison provides confidence that the data loading logic in `data_import.py` is robust enough for both data sources for the tested types.